MARLENELASSEINPHOTOMACHEN/board./README.md

 ## how to run

-run dev on local server:
+run dev on local server: (only works on edge for me idk)

         npm run dev